 Thirty-two plant families are represented.
 The List of Families arranges all species discussed here by family.
-Sometimes I wrote about the same plant more than once.
-Links to every post about every plant I wrote about are here.
+Sometimes Mary wrote about the same plant more than once.
+Links to every post about every plant she wrote about are here.
 Twenty-four of the families are briefly described in the Descriptions of Families page.

 Browse by Leaf Arrangement:

 If you approach this site having found a tropical plant that you don’t recognize, you may try your hand at identifying it through the Leaf Arrangement section.
-There I have grouped the plants I studied by whether their leaves are simple or compound, whether opposite or alternate in their arrangement along the stem.
-For convenience, I included the definitions of these terms in that section.
+There Mary grouped the plants she studied by whether their leaves are simple or compound, whether opposite or alternate in their arrangement along the stem.
+For convenience, she included the definitions of these terms in that section.
 A thumbnail image is given next to the link to each plant.

-I’ve also provided lists of the resources I used to identify plants.
-When I first started, I could not find a single field-guide type book that covered the plants in this area, so I cobbled together various handbooks of tropical plants and some internet resources.
+Mary also provided lists of the resources she used to identify plants.
+When she first started, she could not find a single field-guide type book that covered the plants in this area, so she cobbled together various handbooks of tropical plants and some internet resources.
 Now there are excellent books and on-line guides available, and they are listed in the References section of this site.